 So html password protection is rather what you make of it.
 Longer and stronger or shorter and more easy to cope with?
 Most systems offering html password protection lag so far behind the reality of what current computers are capable of that they are laughable in the extreme and it is difficult to defend the people who are offering this kind of service.

 The fact that html password protection is often so poor makes you wonder why it has been so widely implemented.
 The simple answer is that everything started with passwords, in fact a password is still the most popular and most implemented security mechanism in the world.
 And that is despite everyone knowing that passwords are not a very secure method.
 You do what you can with what is available.

 Today better and stronger methods and mechanisms are available, and increasingly we are seeing these implemented by the more advanced suppliers.

-Download HTML Protection software that does NOT use passwords for protection, protects both the underlying code and the page content that is displayed, and uses digital rights management controls (DRM) and US Government approved AES 256 bit encryption to prevent unauthorized use and misuse of your HTML content.
+Download HTML Protection software that does NOT use passwords for protection, protects both the underlying code and the page content that is displayed, and uses digital rights management controls (DRM) and US Government approved AES encryption to prevent unauthorized use and misuse of your HTML content.

 Use Locklizard HTML Protection software to control who can view your web pages, what they can do with them (copy, print, etc.) and when they can no longer be viewed (expire).
 Ensure greater security than password protecting HTML pages.